The Blue Ridge Parkway Road Trip

 First proposed in the 1920s, the bulk of the Blue Ridge Parkway was constructed in many stages between 1935 and 1967, during which time it grew from a network of local roads to the current route, along which billboards and commercial traffic are both banned.
 The last section near Linn Cove Viaduct in North Carolina was completed in the mid-1980s.
 While the parkway avoids towns and commercial areas to concentrate on the scenery, many interesting towns and other places along the way are well worth a detour.
 For ease of use, we’ve divided the Blue Ridge Parkway into three main sections, starting with the drive between Shenandoah National Park and Roanoke.

-Mile 0: Rockfish Gap, at the southern end of Shenandoah National Park’s Skyline Drive, marks the northern start of the Blue Ridge Parkway.
+Rockfish Gap at the southern end of Shenandoah National Park’s Skyline Drive, marks the northern start of the Blue Ridge Parkway.

-Milepost 6.1: Humpback Rocks has a short but strenuous trail (45 minutes each way), leading through a reconstructed farmstead and a visitors center (visitors center at Milepost 5.8), ending with a 270-degree view over the mountains.
+Humpback Rocks has a short but strenuous trail (45 minutes each way), leading through a reconstructed farmstead and a visitors center (visitors center at Milepost 5.9), ending with a 270-degree view over the mountains.

-Mileposts 84-87: The most popular—and most developed—stretch of the parkway, the Peaks of Otter section includes a visitors center (540/586-4496), gas station, restaurant, and very pleasant lodge (540/586-1081, $110 and up), open year-round.
-Three peaks rise above a small lake and give great sunrise and sunset views; many good trails, including a two-mile loop to Fallingwater Cascades, let you escape the sometimes-sizable crowds.
+The most popular—and most developed—stretch of the parkway, the Peaks of Otter section includes a visitors center (540/586-4496), gas station, restaurant, and pleasant lodge (540/586-1081, year-round, $129 and up) Three peaks rise above a small lake and give great sunrise and sunset views; many good trails, including a two-mile loop to Fallingwater Cascades, let you escape the sometimes-sizable crowds.

 South from Roanoke, the Blue Ridge Parkway winds another 100 miles before crossing the North Carolina border.
 This midsection of the parkway, especially the first 25 miles south of Roanoke, runs at a lower elevation across a more settled and cultivated landscape than the rugged ridge tops followed elsewhere.
 In place of the spectacular vistas, you’ll see many more houses and small farms, a few pioneer cabins (preserved and not), miles of split-rail fences, and some picturesque cemeteries.
 The southern reaches, approaching the North Carolina border, get better and better.

-Milepost 154.5: A two-mile loop trail leads to a pioneer cabin overlooking the Smart View for which it’s named.
+A 2.6-mile loop trail leads to a pioneer cabin overlooking the Smart View for which it’s named.
 Blooming dogwoods abound in May.

-Milepost 176.1: A short trail leads to Mabry Mill, in use 1910-1935.
-In summer, interpreters demonstrate blacksmithing and milling skills.
-A coffee shop, open in summer only, sells old-fashioned pancakes made from stone-ground flour, plus country ham and hamburgers.
+A short trail leads to Mabry Mill, in use from 1905 to 1935.
+In summer and fall, interpreters demonstrate blacksmithing and milling skills.
+A restaurant, open spring through fall, sells old-fashioned pancakes made from stone-ground flour, plus country ham and hamburgers.

 The highest and most memorable parts of the 469-mile Blue Ridge Parkway are the 250 mountainous miles leading along the backbone of North Carolina.
 Following the southern Blue Ridge Mountains as they fade into the taller and more massive Black Mountains, the parkway skirts three other mountain ranges before ending up at Great Smoky Mountains National Park on the Tennessee border.
 Spring flowers (including massive rhododendrons), fall colors, songbirds, wild turkeys, numerous waterfalls, and occasional eerie fogs that fill the valleys below all make this an unforgettable trip no matter what the time of year.
 Take your time and drive carefully, however hard it is to keep your eyes on the road.